Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/workspaces/index.md

     * If the matching Service or Route's `host` is an absolute value, a conflict is reported—`409 Conflict`

-Some entities are "global" entities and thus does not belong to any workspace.
+Some entities are **global** entities, which means they don't belong to any workspace.
-In particular, the `ca_certificates` is global and used to verify the client certificates in mTLS handshaking.
-The SSL handshaking takes place before receiving an HTTP request when the workspace is unknown.
+In particular, CA certificates (`ca_certificates` entity) are global and are used to verify the client certificates in mTLS handshakes.
+The SSL handshake takes place before receiving an HTTP request when the workspace is unknown.

-Some entities reside in a workspace but contain fields that should be unique across workspaces to avoid conflict.
-Specifically, the `name` field of the `snis` entity should be unique across workspaces because it is used in the SSL handshaking phase before the workspace is determined.
+Some entities reside in a workspace but contain fields that should be unique across workspaces to avoid conflict:
+*  The `name` field of the `snis` entity should be unique across workspaces because it is used in the SSL handshaking phase before the workspace is determined.

-Similarly, the `prefix` field of the `vaults` entity is the host part of the vault reference URI which may be used in a context where no workspace information is available, for example, when loading the `kong.conf` during Kong startup.
+* The `prefix` field of the `vaults` entity is the host part of the vault reference URI which may be used in a context where no workspace information is available, for example, when loading the `kong.conf` during Kong startup.